The College Preparatory Academy

 Homework for the summer: Read Dover edition of Beowulf.

-Textbooks: JTT Book of Readings 11, World History BJU Textbook 5th ed. and, The Writing Handbook, Vocabulary from Classical Roots D, Macbeth, Hamlet, Don Quixote, Christmas Carol, Frankenstein, and Pride and Prejudice.
+Textbooks: JTT Book of Readings 11, World History BJU Textbook 5th ed. and, The Writing Handbook, Vocabulary from Classical Roots D, Macbeth, Hamlet, Don Quixote, Christmas Carol, and Frankenstein.
 Students must have a computer and access to the internet.
+Class is limited to 10 students.

 Time: Mondays; 1:00-4:00 pm